Elemanor/astro/src/content/services/underpinning-diy-guide.md

 ---
-title: "Underpinning DIY Guide - Code Requirements and Reality Check"
+title: Underpinning DIY Guide - Code Requirements and Reality Check
-subtitle: "Why This Guide Exists (And Why You Shouldn't DIY)"
+subtitle: Why This Guide Exists (And Why You Shouldn't DIY)
-seo_title: "Underpinning DIY Guide Toronto | Why You Need Professionals"
+seo_title: Underpinning DIY Guide Toronto | Why You Need Professionals
+description: >-
-description: "Comprehensive guide showing why underpinning is NOT a DIY project.
+  Comprehensive guide showing why underpinning is NOT a DIY project.
 Learn the code requirements, engineering complexity, and real dangers.
-Understand the process to make an informed decision to hire professionals."
+Understand the process to make an informed decision to hire professionals.
-type: "service"
+type: service
-url: "/services/underpinning-diy-guide/"
+url: /services/underpinning-diy-guide/
 related_services:
-  - title: "Foundation Underpinning"
+  - title: Foundation Underpinning
-    url: "/services/foundation-underpinning"
+    url: /services/foundation-underpinning
-    description: "Professional underpinning services done safely"
+    description: Professional underpinning services done safely
-    image: "/images/foundation-underpinning.jpg"
+    image: /images/foundation-underpinning.jpg
-  - title: "Underpinning Process Guide"
+  - title: Underpinning Process Guide
-    url: "/services/underpinning-process-guide"
+    url: /services/underpinning-process-guide
-    description: "How professionals safely underpin foundations"
+    description: How professionals safely underpin foundations
-    image: "/images/underpinning-process.jpg"
+    image: /images/underpinning-process.jpg
-  - title: "Structural Reinforcement"
+  - title: Structural Reinforcement
-    url: "/services/structural-reinforcement"
+    url: /services/structural-reinforcement
-    description: "Professional structural solutions"
+    description: Professional structural solutions
-    image: "/images/structural-reinforcement.jpg"
+    image: /images/structural-reinforcement.jpg
 sections:
-  - title: "Why This Guide Exists (And Why You Shouldn't DIY)"
+  - title: Why This Guide Exists (And Why You Shouldn't DIY)
-    content: |
+    content: >
       Let's be crystal clear: underpinning is NOT a DIY project.
 This guide exists to show you exactly why.
 We'll cover every code requirement, engineering specification, and technical detail - not so you can attempt it yourself, but so you understand the complexity and danger involved.

       Every year, we see DIY underpinning disasters.
 Collapsed foundations.
       Crushed homeowners.
 Insurance denials.
 Criminal charges.
 This isn't fear-mongering - it's reality.
 Underpinning involves temporarily removing your home's support.
 One mistake and your house literally falls down.

       Read this guide to understand the process, appreciate the complexity, and make an informed decision to hire professionals.
-  - title: "Ontario Building Code Requirements"
+  - title: Ontario Building Code Requirements
     content: |
       ### Legal Requirements You Can't Ignore